lcorreia/kimchi/plugins/kimchi/docs/README.md

 Kimchi is an HTML5 based management tool for KVM.
 It is designed to make it as easy as possible to get started with KVM and create your first guest.

-Kimchi runs as a daemon on the hypervisor host.
-It manages KVM guests through libvirt.
+Kimchi runs as a Wok plugin.
+Wok runs as a daemon on the hypervisor host.

+Kimchi manages KVM guests through libvirt.
 The management interface is accessed over the web using a browser that supports HTML5.

 Browser Support
 ===============